Key Features

 Data Sources

-ChemGenXplore includes three pre-integrated, publicly available Escherichia coli datasets from chemical genomic screens.
+ChemGenXplore includes pre-integrated, publicly available chemical genomic datasets from Escherichia coli and Saccharomyces cerevisiae .
 These datasets provide fitness scores across a wide range of conditions and serve as the foundation for the analyses performed in ChemGenXplore:

 - Nichols et al., 2011: https://doi.org/10.1016/j.cell.2010.11.052